 I study how and why non-computing students learn programming, in order to understand ways in which we might teach for alternative endpoints in computing education.
-My research has involved investigating practices in K-12 computing teacher professional development and interviewing computing and non-computing students in general education computing courses.
+My research has involved investigating practices in K-12 computing teacher professional development and interviewing arts and sciences students in general education computing courses.
 My research interests are broadly in computing education, teaching and learning, and qualitative research.

 I am a PhD student in Computer Science & Engineering at the University of Michigan, advised by Dr. Mark Guzdial.
 I earned my BS in Computer Science from the University of Illinois at Urbana Champaign in 2020, where I worked primarily with Dr. Wade Fagen-Ulmschneider in the d7 group.
 My undergraduate thesis explored methods for making engineering academic program plans more accessible and understandable for students who are considering multiple majors or pathways.